-Federal, state or local legislation, administrative pronouncements or court decisions may affect the Federal and state tax-exempt status of interest on the Series 2017 A Bonds, gain from the sale or other disposition of the Series 2017 A Bonds, the market value of the Series 2017 A Bonds or the marketability of the Series 2017 A Bonds.
+Federal, state or local legislation, administrative pronouncements or court decisions may affect the Federal tax-exempt status of interest on the Series 2017 E Bonds and the State tax-exempt status of interest on the Series 2017 E and F Bonds, gain from the sale or other disposition of the Series 2017 E and F Bonds, the market value of the Series 2017 E and F Bonds or the marketability of the Series 2017 E and F Bonds.
 The effect of any legislation, administrative pronouncements or court decisions cannot be predicted.
-Prospective purchasers of the Series 2017 A Bonds should consult with their own tax advisors regarding such matters.
+Prospective purchasers of the Series 2017 E and F Bonds should consult with their own tax advisors regarding such matters.